 I specifically wrote these posts to help you avoid issues and free up your time to focus on other things.

-Nowadays there are a lot of free tools available you can use to help maintain your databases better.
-As promised in part three, and of course to help you potentially narrow down the list, this post will cover my personal recommendations.
+Nowadays there are a lot of free tools available that you can use to help maintain your databases better.
+With this in mind, this post will cover my personal recommendations.

-I’ll start with discusing the ones that I have used and finish with a few honourable mentions to others.
+I’ll start with discussing the ones that I have used and will finish with a few honourable mentions to others as well.

 Glenn Berry’s diagnostic scripts

 For those of you who don’t know, Glenn provides free diagnostic scripts that you can use within your SQL Servers.
-In fact, within these scripts contains the missing index script that I prefer to use.
+In fact, within these scripts contains the missing indexex script that I prefer to use.

 They contain useful scripts to help you find server and database information.
 In addition, he updates them on a regular basis.
 You can find the latest versions here.

-Glenn provides scripts you can use with various versions of SQL Server databases, including ones in Azure.
+Glenn provides scripts for various versions of SQL Server databases, including ones in Azure.
 In addition, these scripts also contain useful comments.

 Brent Ozar’s First Responder Toolkit

 Here’s another free tool which comes in very handy, which you can download here.

 In addition, there are other useful things in this toolkit.
-For instance, one of them is sp_blitzindex which I do find useful now and again.
+For instance, another useful item is sp_blitzindex which I do find useful now and again.
 Because next to the identification of potential missing indexes it also identifies inefficient heaps.

 In other words, I mean reasonably large heaps which contain spaces where rows have been deleted or moved elsewhere.
-For myself, it saves me having to dig into my old black SQL internals book to figure out a good script for it.
+In reality, it saves me having to dig into my old black SQL internals book to figure out a good script for it.

 Ola Hallengren’ s indexing solution

-Now, I talked about Ola’s solution in part two of this series.
+Now, I talked about Ola’s solution in part two of this series which covered indexes.
 In fact, over the years I have used others and this is by far the best for me.

-In addition, you can also specify it to only filter indexes in a particular schema as well, which I have used in the past.
+In addition, you can also specify it to only filter indexes in a particular schema as well.
+Something else I have also done in the past.